OpenThePaths2026

 Dates February 26–27, 2026

-Location Zillow Commons (Day 1 opening) + Zillow (Day 1 plenaries), Bill & Melinda Gates Center for Computer Science & Engineering, University of Washington, Seattle
+Location Zillow Commons (most sessions), Bill & Melinda Gates Center for Computer Science & Engineering, University of Washington, Seattle Venue & Accessibility

-Audience Community advocates, GIS leads, engineers, planners, ADA coordinators, DOT staff, transit operators, disability organizations, and researchers.
+Audience Community advocates, GIS specialists, engineers, planners, ADA coordinators, DOT staff, transit operators, disability organizations, and researchers.

-Tracks Day 1: Morning shared; afternoon Track A (technical) and Track B (governance & frontend use).
+Tracks Day 1: Shared sessions.
 Day 2: Shared sessions + affinity groups.

 Registration Registration link